eccentricOrange/personal-blogs/docs/tools.md

 ### Online services

 GitHub, GitLab, and Bitbucket are online services that host Git repositories.
 They provide a way to share your code with others, and use cloud storage without grappling with traditional cloud storage services like Google Drive or Dropbox.
 They also provide a way to view the history of a project, and to collaborate with others.
-They do this by providing a web interface to the Git repository, and by providing a way to "clone" the repository to your local machine.
+They do this by providing a web interface to the Git repository, and by providing a way to **clone** the repository to your local machine.

 The web interface analyses the contents of the `.git` folder (optionally, alongside other data), and visualizes many aspects of the project.
 For example, you can see the history of the project, the different branches, and the changes made in each commit.
 You can also view the contents of the working directory at any point in the history.